xd2287/transformers/docs/source/en/model_doc/deberta-v2.md

 This model was contributed by [DeBERTa](https://huggingface.co/DeBERTa).
 This model TF 2.0 implementation was contributed by [kamalkraj](https://huggingface.co/kamalkraj).
 The original code can be found [here](https://github.com/microsoft/DeBERTa).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [deberta-v2](https://huggingface.co/models?other=deberta-v2)

 ## Documentation resources

 - [Text classification task guide](../tasks/sequence_classification)